makedeb/makedeb-docs/content/prebuilt-mpr/getting-started.md

 sudo apt update
 ```

+{{< notice "note" >}}
+If you're on an unsupported distribution, you can substitute the `$(lsb_release -cs)` command with any of the above distributions.
+Note that packages may not work though.
+{{< /notice >}}

 You can then proceed with installing packages from the Prebuilt-MPR.

-{{< notice "warning" >}}
-Not all packages on the MPR are available through the Prebuilt-MPR.
-You can get a current list of available packages at <https://github.com/makedeb/prebuilt-mpr/tree/main/packages.txt>.
-{{< /notice >}}